 What is the main advantage of this technique?

-Author Name: ___________(Write your answer here in the form of a spoken statement.
+Francesca Gilli: This procedure provides a baseline against which to assess the pathophysiological origin of any CSF protein and the stability and functional significance of the blood-CSF barrier integrity.
+(Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera